keggit/keggit.github.io/essays/symbiosis.md

 As a long distance runner, having the right gear and setup makes all the difference.
 Advances in bluetooth technology finally gave me a chance to lose the cords, and the hassle, for good.

 When you're out running, there's a lot of time to think.
-While I love thinking, sometimes i want to take notes.
+While I love thinking, sometimes I want to take notes.
 It can be somewhat tough to stop running.
 I dream of a day that I can simply start talking and have notes picked up and transcribed for me (hopefully soon!).

 In a similar vein, I enjoy mycology.
 While some mushrooms are easy to identify...